oracle-livelabs/analytics-ai/semantic-modeler-2/examine-ssml/examine-ssml.md

 ### Objectives

 In this lab, you will:
-* Select the objects from a supported relational data source to define the physical layer of the semantic model
+* Examine the Semantic Model Markup Language
-* Create a schema in an empty model and add tables selected from relational data sources
+* Initialize Git Integration for the semantic model

 ### Prerequisites